SPECIAL OFFER 2017 * PALACE ON WHEELS * TRAVEL TAX FREE *

 Palace on Wheels provides a non-smoking environment.

-All rooms on the Palace on Wheels are the same size and have attached bathrooms / toilets.
+Yes, the Palace on Wheels contains 39 State Rooms and 2 Super Deluxe Suites.
+Each cabin measures about 9x14 feet and there three cabins (State Rooms) per carriage.
+The two Presidential Suites (Super Deluxe Suites) occupy one train carriage.
+Each cabin has twin beds positioned side by side and can be put together to make a matrimonial style bed.
+All rooms on the Palace on Wheels have attached bathrooms / toilets.
 Passengers in the room do not share the bathrooms with anyone else.
-The interior decor changes in the coaches but as far as the rooms are concerned, all single, double and triple occupancy rooms are the same size, approximately 9x12 feet, including the closet and private bathroom which measures approximately 4x8 feet.
-Triple occupancy rooms have a pull-out bunk bed that is suspended above one of the twin beds.
+The interior decor changes in the coaches but as far as the rooms are concerned, all single and double occupancy State Rooms are the same size, approximately 9x14 feet, including the closet and private bathroom which measures approximately 4x8 feet.

 The rooms are assigned on site.
 If you have any specific room requirements, please contact us at least one month prior to departure so that we can send your request to our India Operations Team.
 We also suggest that you check in at the railway station by 17:00 in order to make your requests directly to the train staff

-Yes, there are two attendants per four passenger rooms.
+Yes, there are two attendants per carriage, meaning two attendants are assigned to 3 passenger rooms.
 The attendants will be happy to cater to all of your needs.

 Yes, there is wooden safe deposit box in each room which locks with a key.
 The closet also locks.